Jaavidd/MachineLearning/README.md

 # MachineLearning

-Some algorithms(K-means,DecisionTree) from scratch for iris data set.
+Some algorithms(K-means,DecisionTree) from scratch for iris dataset.